The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Invariance Properties of and and Akaike's

-\gap The following fact is instrumental for our proof; it is not explicitly stated in \cite{Akaike-1959}. \begin{proposition}[Independence of $\lambda_1$ and $\lambda_n$] The map $T$ depends only on $\alpha_i\in (0,1)$, $i=2,\ldots, n-1$, defined by In particular, when $n=2$, $T$ is independent of $\lambda$; in fact, \bea T([s,1-s]^T) = [1-s,s]^T. \eea \end{proposition} While elementary to check, it is not clear if Akaike is aware of the first part of the above proposition.
+While the proof is trivial, it is not clear if Akaike was aware of the first part of the above proposition.
 It tells us that the condition number of $A$ does not play a role in the dynamics of $T$.
 However, he must be aware of the second part of the proposition, as he proved the following nontrivial generalization of \eqref{eq:T2d} in higher dimensions.
+When the dimension is higher than 2, $T$ is no longer an involution, but yet $T$ resembles \eqref{eq:T2d} in the following way: